wizardjedi/smpp-test-tools/defcode_recognizer/README.md

 if no range found

-## Creating CSV-file with defcodes for Russin mobile operators
+## Creating CSV-file with defcodes for Russian mobile operators

 There is a web-page with all ranges for Russian mobile cellular operators: http://www.rossvyaz.ru/docs/articles/DEF-9x.html